 There are probably 1000s of cookbooks on the market and being a plant-based foodie and food blogger, I've come accross loads in my time.
 To be honest after a while, they all start to look the same and there are few books that truly stand out.
-But in the cluttered cookbook section of any good bookstore, Cassandra Bodzak's vegan cookbook 'Eat with Intention' WILL stand out; in fact for me it already does which is why I'm delighted to be hosting a giveaway of her book this week.
+But in the cluttered cookbook section of any good bookstore, Cassandra Bodzak's vegan cookbook 'Eat with Intention' WILL stand out; in fact for me it already does which is why I'm delighted to be hosting a giveaway of her book this week, as well as sharing my own adaptation of her delicious Vegan Yogi Bowl recipe.

 So, I'm sure you're wondering what makes this book so good...